Bandar Sri Permaisuri

 Sri Permaisuri is a township in Cheras, Kuala Lumpur, Malaysia.
 It is located near Bandar Tun Razak and Salak South.
 It was opened for residential housing in 2000.
 The major types of housing there are apartments and condominiums.

 History

 Bandar Sri Permaisuri is a privatised joint venture between Dwitasik Sdn.
-Bhd as the developer and Kuala Lumpur City Hall (Dewan Bandaraya Kuala Lumpur) (DBKL) as the land owner on a 220 acre site.
+Bhd as the developer, PPC Glomac Sdn.
+Bhd as Turnkey Contractor and Kuala Lumpur City Hall (Dewan Bandaraya Kuala Lumpur) (DBKL) as the land owner on a 220 acre site.
 It is developed as an integrated, self-contained residential, commercial and recreational township.
 The township was expected to cater to an estimated 70,000 people.

 The development shares common boundaries with Cheras, Salak Selatan and Bandar Tun Razak.
 The area is also easily accessible via East–West Link Expressway, Kuala Lumpur–Seremban Expressway, Maju Expressway and Middle Ring Road II (MRRII).
 The township is divided 17 parcels; 10 residential and seven commercial parcels.

 Location

 Sri Permaisuri is located in the south of Kuala Lumpur.
 It is surrounded by Taman Ikan Emas (north), Salak Selatan New Village (south-east), Taman Mulia (south) and Salak Selatan town (west).